+The PHA will provide a format for any person who is unable to provide such a statement to record income and expenses for the coming year.
 The business owner/self-employed person will be required to submit the information requested and to certify to its accuracy at all future reexaminations.
 At any reexamination the PHA may request documents that support submitted financial statements such as manifests, appointment books, cash books, or bank statements.